 No employee outside the bargaining unit shall be permitted to displace any bargaining unit member.
-The University agrees that the ratio of Lieutenant to Police/Security Officer will not go below 15:1.

 Section 13.2.
 Employees who are laid off shall be placed on a recall list for a period of three (3) years if they are working in a capacity that keeps their OPOTA certification current, if not the layoff period shall be one year.
 If there is a recall, employees who are still on the recall list shall be recalled, in the inverse order of their layoff, provided they are presently qualified to perform the work in the work section to which they are recalled.
 Any recalled employee requiring additional training to meet the position qualifications in existence at the time of recall must satisfactorily complete the additional training requirements within twelve (12) months of the recall.
 Any refresher training required in this Section shall be at the Employer's expense.